chaxyouxbraoui7/student-presence-system/README.md

 This is a Final Year Project (FYP) for the SMI department at "La Faculté Polydisciplinaire de Ouarzazate" - Ouarzazate - Morocco.

-The system is intended for educational use only.

-## Features
+# It Features

-This system provides three key functionalities:
+four key functionalities:

 - **Student Data Import:** Upload a CSV file containing student details (**CIN, Numero, Nom, Prenom**).
 This file is stored as `students.csv`.